rzzzwilson/Random-Stuff/global_module/README.rst

 Other modules can import the 'fred' module and gain access to its attributes in a global manner.
 When the python code terminates the singleton data is lost.

+Of course, if you value your sanity you would **NEVER** add or modify any attributes with names starting with the '_' character!

 A persistant global module
 --------------------------